 In New Orleans in the summer of 1963, Oswald was seen in the presence of individuals involved in counter-intelligence operations and appeared himself to be involved in agent provocateur activity against the Fair Play For Cuba Committee.

-Oswald set up a fake one-man chapter of the FPFC and started handing out pro-Castro leaflets in the high street.
+Oswald set up a fake one-man chapter of the FPCC and started handing out pro-Castro leaflets in the high street.
 On one occasion he was even arrested after getting into a scuffle with anti-Castro protesters.

-It seems very likely Banister was using Oswald as part of a propaganda operation against the FPFC; the pair were seen together by several witnesses and Oswald’s leaflets were stamped with an address in the same building as Banister’s office.
+It seems very likely Banister was using Oswald as part of a propaganda operation against the FPCC; the pair were seen together by several witnesses and Oswald’s leaflets were stamped with an address in the same building as Banister’s office.

 Oswald supposedly travelled to Mexico City in late September 1963 to try and obtain a visa to travel back to the Soviet Union.
 He visited the Cuban and Soviet embassies on multiple occasions and also made several phone calls to the embassies.

 However, despite extensive camera surveillance of both buildings, the CIA were unable to provide any photographic evidence of Oswald’s presence at either embassy , claiming the cameras weren’t operating or the photos were destroyed.
 The HSCA later discovered the CIA had lied about both points.

 Photos did later emerg, but none of them showed the real Oswald.
 Six weeks later, on the night of the assassination, FBI agents questioning the alleged assassin made a startling discovery.
 They had obtained tapes of Oswald’s calls to the Cuban embassy and the voice on the tape was not him.